Aharon Chelouche: Adult life and career

 Aharon was interested in religious education, and hired a rabbi from Beirut to teach Torah in Jaffa.
-He died in 1920 at the age of 91.
+He died in 1920 at the age of 91, and is buried in the Trumpeldor Cemetery in Tel Aviv.

 His younger son, Yosef Eliyahu, became one of the founders of Tel Aviv.
 Chelouche's grandson, Moshe, briefly served as mayor of Tel Aviv in 1936.